denispanov/contextual/README.md

 ## Installation

-Install Contextual directly from the VS Code Marketplace:
+You can install Contextual directly from the VS Code Marketplace:

 1. Open VS Code
 2. Open the Extensions view (`Ctrl+Shift+X` / `Cmd+Shift+X`)
 3. Search for "Contextual"
 4. Click Install

-Or install it directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=denispanov.contextual).

 ## Usage